 <verb, e.g. increasing, enhancing><customer gain>

-It is intended as a way of quickly shaping alternative directions for the value proposition.
-In this respect it can seem somewhat ‘throwaway’.
-However, it is also intended to force startups to pinpoint exactly how they are going to create value.
+The VPS is intended as a way of quickly shaping alternative directions for your business.
+On first consideration it can seem somewhat ‘throwaway’.
+However, its real purpose is to force start-ups to pinpoint exactly what value they are creating and how it will affect their customers (and investors).
 This makes it invaluable, particularly the

-The reason it is so powerful is that, during the Value Proposition Workshop, startups are only allowed as many words as will fit on one Post-it note for any of the sections in the statement.
+One of the reasons it is so powerful is that, during the Value Proposition workshop, start-ups are only allowed as many words as will fit on one Post-it note for any of the sections in the statement.
 This means that with the VPS they are trying to sum up both the problem and the solution in approximately 50cm2 paper (with large handwriting!).
 The advantage it has for the facilitator is that it exposes the biggest implicit assumptions of the founders, which makes it a perfect tool for challenging those assumptions.

 Seamless delivery of high quality services (without being at home)